ldoublem/LoadingView/README.md

 ## About me

-An android developer in Hngzhou.
+An android developer in Hangzhou.

 Welcome to [offer me](mailto:1227102260@qq.com). :smiley: